ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script changes the directory to the previous one
 ##11-lists
 This script lists all files in current diretory, parent directory and in boot directory in long format
+##12-iamafile
+This script prints the type of iamafile stored in /tmp